JGN1/labMoviesApp/README.md

 + npm install @mui/material @emotion/react @emotion/styled
 + npm install dayjs --save

 Had to add additional function called handleDateChange in the filterMoviesCard component.
 Datepicker sends value of datepicker instead of event object.
-This led to errors when the original handleInputUser function called e.preverntDefaults();
+This led to errors when the original handleInputUser function called e.preventDefaults();

 Additionally I used substring function to extract year from universal timestamp value the date picker returns.

 I also moved the Drawer component to right hand side of screen instead of left because when movies filtered down to one  or two, they were hidden behind the drawer.

-> Following shows expanded film description and favourite icon selected.
+> Following shows the new filter by year option unfilled, including 'Clear' button at bottom to reset date

 ![](images/image105.png)

-> Same screen with 2019 selected for the year.
+> Same screen with 2019 selected for the year showing filtered results in background.

 ![](images/image106.png)